Flexible Housing Fund

 The Community Health Partnership (CHP) Flexible Housing Fund has set aside funding to remain flexible and accessible to highly vulnerable households experiencing or at risk of experiencing homelessness, or who are experiencing a housing crisis in El Paso County, Colorado.

-Flex Fund is closed for August 2022
+Flex Fund is CLOSED for January 2023

 Flex Fund FAQ

 Over the past 2 years alone, Kaiser Permanente has provided more than $2.5 million to Colorado-based nonprofits and city agencies in support of initiatives aimed at ending homelessness and increasing access to affordable housing.
 The Community Health Partnership Flexible Housing Fund has been made possible by the Kaiser Foundation Health Plan of Colorado and was granted to CHP to advance data-driven, population-level goals that strengthen the homeless response system and increase the number of individuals who are stably housed.

 Some requests will be considered on a case-by-case basis.
 Please email email@example.com for questions regarding requests for something not listed as an eligible cost.
 The following are the current eligible costs listed in the Flex Funds Policies and Procedures: